AusDTO/dta-website/_assessment-reports/alpha-assessment-bloodnet.md

 breadcrumb: BloodNet
 permalink:	/standard/assessments/alpha-assessment-bloodnet/
 report-excerpt: Australia's online blood ordering and inventory management system.
 BloodNet is a web-based system that allows staff in health facilities across Australia to order blood and blood products in a standardised way and to do so, quickly, easily and securely from the Australian Red Cross Blood Service (Blood Service).
+searchexcerpt: "During Alpha, the BloodNet team explored the current system and its users.
+BloodNet was developed 10 years ago and is used today by nearly all hospitals and laboratories that purchase blood products."

 department: National Blood Authority
 date: 2017-03-16